You will be able to see change and the good part is that you will live a good quality of life with less stress.

 Summary

 If your spending is in line with your goals, you won't feel deprived.
-The idea of never spending money is not included anywhere on this list and its impossible as long as you are alive.
+The idea of never spending money is not included anywhere on this list and it's impossible as long as you are alive.
 You might only need to spend a little more wisely.
-It will reward you eventually and help you getting financially stable.
+It will reward you eventually and help you get financially stable.